-The 'Indiana Jones 5' Release Date Has Been Delayed, So You Can Forget 2020
+The Newest 'Indiana Jones' Film Has Been Delayed, So You Can Forget That 2020 Release

 As no classic movie franchise can get by without a reboot nowadays, moviegoers have grown accustomed to the idea of the hottest college professor around returning for a fifth Indiana Jones film someday.
 Franchise director Steven Spielberg was optimistic about bringing back Harrison Ford's beloved character for another adventure, but it looks his confirmation of Film 5 hitting theaters in 2020 isn't holding up very well.
 The Indiana Jones 5 release date has been delayed, so you probably shouldn't count on seeing it in 2020.